Everybody likes the sight, sound and warmth of a crackling fire in the fireplace but as with every open flame care must be taken to prevent a tragedy.

 According to the United States Fire Administration, more than one third of Americans use fireplaces, woodstoves or other fuel fired appliances as primary heat sources in their homes.
 Heating fires account for 36% of residential home fires in rural areas every year.
 Often these fires are due to creosote buildup in chimneys and stovepipes.

-The following are a few simple rules to enjoy your Fireplace safely:
+Here are a few simple rules to enjoy your fireplace safely:

-- Chimneys should be professionally inspected and cleaned each year by a CSIA – (Chimney Safety Institute of America) Certified Chimney Sweep.
-To locate a certified Chimney Sweep go to www.csia.org
+- Chimneys should be professionally inspected and cleaned each year by a CSIA (Chimney Safety Institute of America) Certified Chimney Sweep.
+To locate a certified Chimney Sweep, go to the Chimney Safety Institute of America website.

 - Use a spark arrestor, which is a metal screen or cover on top of the chimney that prevents sparks from escaping and keeps birds and animals from nesting in it.